Datasciencecog/YOLOv7-object-detection-for-windows/README.md

 python detect.py --weights yolov7.pt --conf 0.25 --img-size 640 --source inference/images/horses.jpg --class 0,1,1,3
 ```

-6.How to rund more than one images at a time
+6. How to rund more than one images at a time

 ```
 touch detect.sh